 make it even better

 Want to put this Valentine’s Day completely over the top?

 DO.THE.DISHES. (there aren’t many)

 Warm chocolate dessert.
 Clean countertops.
 A small bouquet of flowers on the table.

-Enjoy a thoughtful Valentine’s Day picnic.
+Enjoy a thoughtful Valentine’s Day (or any day) picnic.

 P.S.
 Another pudding cake that we love is this Rhubarb Pudding Cake.
 It is more cake than gooey dessert but it is equally delicious!